 Are you the parent of a child with special needs?
 Do you own or run a business OR have you thought about starting a business?

-Then connect with fellow special needs parents and business owners, build your referral network, and share best practices at our networking event.
+Then connect with fellow special needs parents and business owners, build your referral network, and share best practices at our virtual networking event.

 The Next Chapter Book Club (NCBC) offers opportunities for people with cognitive or developmental disabilities to read and learn together, talk about books and make friends in a relaxed community setting.